alanrogers/legofit/src/README.md

 the contribution of each site pattern.
 Thus, it will tell you which site patterns are responsible for a poor fit between observed and expected site pattern frequencies.

+## Sort order of site patterns

+The sort order of site patterns is determined by the order of command line arguments to @ref tabpat "tabpat" and @ref sitepat "sitepat", and by the order in which segments are defined in the .lgo file.
+For example, if "x" precedes "y", then we get a site pattern labeled "xy" rather than "yx".
+These inputs should be ordered consistently in tabpat, sitepat, and .lgo, for otherwise it will be hard to compare observed site pattern frequencies with those predicted by @ref legosim "legosim" or @ref legofit "legofit".
+I recommend arranging them in the order that populations labels appear in your figures.

 # Bias in `legofit`